Attention! Discovering the National Army Museum

 Going to Battle

-In the Battle gallery the changing nature of war is chronicled from muskets, to rifles, to tanks and thence to todays high tech weapons.
-This gallery holds the standout object of the whole museum for me, it is the skeleton of Napoleon’s horse Marengo and stands next to a cape that the Duke of Wellington had a Waterloo.
-There are of course tanks and guns galore, including an interactive tank that you can climb inside, I am way too tall to serve in a tank!
+Next up is Battle.
+From muskets, to rifles, to tanks and thence to todays high tech weapons.
+Marengo is here.
+The skeleton of Napoleon’s horse is on show next to the cape that the Duke of Wellington wore at Waterloo.
+There are, of course, tanks and guns galore. including a tank that you can climb inside, I am way too tall to serve in a tank!

 What has the Army ever given us?